Khue-Thor/se_project_aroundtheus/README.md

 # 3rd commit :
   - moving the font.css to the fonts folder and create a new folder the the inter fonts.

+# 4th commit :
+  - delete the .page selector in normalize.css